 Both 802.3ad modes include adapter fault tolerance and load balancing capabilities.
 However in DYNAMIC mode load balancing is within only one team at a time.

-IEEE 802.3ad Link Aggregation (LAG): what it is, and what it is not* presents more informationHere is a chart of the features and the modes they are available in.
+IEEE 802.3ad Link Aggregation (LAG): what it is, and what it is not presents more informationHere is a chart of the features and modes available.

 ||Dynamic 802.3ad |

 - You can mix different adapter types for any mode.
 But, you must run all the adapters in the team at the same speed when using Link Aggregation mode.
 Mixed Speed connections are possible in AFT, ALB, RLB, SFT, and 802.3ad modes.